-Pauline Eadie is an Assistant Professor at the University of Nottingham.
+Pauline Eadie is an Associate Professor at the University of Nottingham.
 She has a PhD in International Relations from Nottingham Trent University.
-She is Senior Tutor for the School of Politics and International Relations.
+She is Exams Officer for the School of Politics and International Relations.

 Dr. Eadie is a Fellow of the Higher Education Academy.